 NOTE 1 The following have a major influence on the corrosion rates in soils:

-the type of soil (mineralogy, water content, organic content);
+— the type of soil (mineralogy, water content, organic content);

-the soil density;
+— the soil density;

-the variation of the level of the groundwater table;
+— the variation of the level of the groundwater table;

-the presence of oxygen;
+— the presence of oxygen;

-the presence of contaminants (pollution, de-icing salts, etc).
+— the presence of contaminants (pollution, de-icing salts, etc.).

 NOTE 2 The following have a major influence on the corrosion rates in water:

-the type of water;
+— the type of water;

-the presence of oxygen;
+— the presence of oxygen;

-the presence of contaminants;
+— the presence of contaminants;

-the presence of mechanical wearing (e.g. ice or soil particles in propeller or natural flow).
+— the presence of mechanical wearing (e.g. ice or soil particles in propeller or natural flow).

 (3) Mean uniform corrosion rates may be derived from local measurements.
 Measurements should be taken at specific levels and should not be combined with other locations.
 They should be averaged along the horizontal corrosion zone.
-Sufficient measures should be taken to be statistically robust and achieve a coefficient of variation lower than 0.3.
-Pitting values and localised corrosion values should be disregarded when deriving mean uniform corrosion rates of retaining walls.
+Sufficient measures should be taken to be statistically robust and achieve a coefficient of variation lower than 0,3.
+Pitting values and localized corrosion values should be disregarded when deriving mean uniform corrosion rates of retaining walls.

 NOTE 1 Locations are different whenever parameters influencing the corrosion rates are different.